sam2426/task-management/README.md

   <strong style="font-size: 4em;">Postgres + Nest.js + Docker</strong>
 </p>

+## Deployment
+The Application has been deployed on [RailwayApp](https://railway.app/).

+Visit the swagger documentation at https://daffy-songs-production.up.railway.app/api

+The image used for the deployment is on https://hub.docker.com/r/sam2426/task-management

 ## Description

 Welcome to the Book-Keeper Service project!
 This backend application, built with [Nest.js](https://github.com/nestjs/nest) and [PostgreSQL](https://www.postgresql.org/docs/14/intro-whatis.html), provides a comprehensive book-keeping solution.
 Users can manage multiple posts associated with their accounts, creating a seamless experience for organizing and tracking various bookkeeping entries.